Accessibility Statement for Surrey and Borders Partnership NHS Foundation Trust

 Some of our PDFs are essential to providing our services.
 For example, we have PDF leaflets with information on how people can access our services, Policies and Board Paper PDFs, and forms published as Word documents.

-What we're doing to improve accessibility
+What we’re doing to improve the accessibility of PDFs

 Preparation of this accessibility statement

-This statement was prepared on 3 December 2024.
-It was last reviewed on 3 December 2024 and will be reviewed again on 30 March 2025.
+This statement was prepared on 13 June 2025.
+It was last reviewed on 13 June 2025 and will be reviewed again on 30 March 2026.

 Feedback and contact information

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email: communications@sabp.nhs.uk.
-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email: communications@sabp.nhs.uk.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email communications@sabp.nhs.uk.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email communications@sabp.nhs.uk.

 Enforcement procedure